What does the curriculum look like for children with special educational needs and disabilities?

 The SENCo works closely with the team to identify students they feel would benefit from the personalised packages they provide.
 They provide intervention to support students with; developing their social skills, ability to work independently or to self-regulate their behaviour.

-Miss Hewett is our exam dispensation lead and she works closely with Mrs Lowe to identify and apply for access arrangements and as to whether a student may need academic support through Access Arrangements, Reasonable Adjustments and Special Consideration.
+Miss Hewitt is our exam dispensation lead and she works to identify and apply for access arrangements and as to whether a student may need academic support through Access Arrangements, Reasonable Adjustments and Special Consideration.
 Under the Equality Act of 2010, the Joint Council for Qualification (JCQ) requires an Awarding Body to make reasonable adjustments where a disabled person or student with a specific learning need would be at a substantial disadvantage in undertaking an assessment.
 Such reasonable adjustments under the approval of the examination board enable the students to have extra time in exams, a scribe should their writing hinder their clarity of expression, have a reader and/or computer reader to help them if they are slow readers.

 How will my child be included in activities outside of the classroom, including school trips?